 We hope that you're excited to get started on your research degree - it's a joy to get immersed in a topic that fascinates you - but we know you may feel lonely or overwhelmed at times.
+We are especially conscious of the needs of our international students (making up 25% of directly registered students) who have travelled to the UK to enrich our research environment.

 Treat yourself and others with kindness, and please be willing to reach out if you need help.
-Know that you have a team to support you in this journey - from your supervisory team, programme team and Faculty support; to the Graduate School team seeing you through general training, administrative processes and additional opportunities; to the wider University, including Library help, Disability Support and Careers advice.
+Know that you have a team to support you in this journey - from your supervisory team and Faculty support; to the Graduate School team seeing you through general training, administrative processes and additional opportunities; to the wider University, including Library help, Disability Support and Careers advice.
 We're looking forward to cheering you on!

-Best regards, Lindsay Professor Lindsay O'Dell, Graduate School Director
+Best regards, Clare Professor Clare Warren, Graduate School Director